FStarLang/FStar/doc/book/intro.rst

    :start-after: SNIPPET_START: malloc_copy_free
    :end-before: SNIPPET_END: malloc_copy_free

-It'll take us until :ref:`much later<LowStar>` to explain this code in full detail, but here are two main points to take away:
+It'll take us until much later to explain this code in full detail, but here are two main points to take away:

   * The type signature of the procedure claims that under specific